andreshindi/sf_automation_documentation/README.md

 # sf_automation_documentation

 ### Notes 20-Oct-2025
-- script: fix prompt - use """ to build the prompt
 - start organizing the code.
-Different scripts for different functions
+- ZIP manipulation and unpackaging can be done in another function
 - Don't use openAI, ollama works fine for this demo - Maybe we need to use docker??

 ### Progress